ISUgenomics/bioinformatics-workbook/dataAnalysis/VariantCalling/freebayes-dnaseq-workflow.md

 sbatch freebayes_0.sub
 ```

 When this completes, you will have the `output.vcf` file.
+This is your unfiltered raw variants file.

 ### Step 4: filter the VCF file